kjolley/BIGSdb_documentation/data_analysis.rst

    selected schemes.

-Clicking any of the isolate id hyperlinks navigates to a page that breaks down the exacty status for all loci of that isolate.
+Clicking any of the isolate id hyperlinks navigates to a page that breaks down the exact status for all loci of that isolate.

 .. image:: /images/data_analysis/tag_status4.png